cdfixresearch/cdfixresearch/readme.md

 # CDFixCode
-This repository contains the code for **CDFixCode: Context-aware Dual Learning for Automated Program Repair** and the ~~[Page](https://automatedprogramrepair-2021.github.io/DEAR-Public/) that has some visualizd data.~~
+This repository contains the code for **CDFixCode: Context-aware Dual Learning for Automated Program Repair**.

 ## Introduction